 When using frozen blueberries, you can skip the maceration process.
 Freezing and thawing blueberries breaks them down in a way that ends up with a result similar to maceration.

-If your fermentation takes it a bit too dry for your liking, read my Homemade Strawberry Wine post for information on how to back sweeten it.
+If your fermentation takes it a bit too dry for your liking, you can read my How to Stabilize and Back Sweeten Wine post for information on how to back sweeten it.

 As with most wine or mead recipes, feel free to tinker with the flavours on this one, to suit your tastes.
 A few ideas: